TheiaSpace/ESAT-MSP430-platform/README.md

 # Theia Space's ESAT Boards

-These are the support files needed to use Theia Space's ESAT boards with Arduino and Energia.
+These are the support files needed to use Theia Space's ESAT boards with Arduino.

-Use Arduino 1.8.0, Energia 18 or newer.
+Use Arduino 1.8.0 or newer.